KelianSchulz/KelianSchulz/README.md

 ## 🧠 What I work on

 - 📌 **Current Project:**
-  `Self-Guided Learning Agent`
+  `Vision-Self-Guided Learning Agent`
-  Building a minimal AI system that decides *what* to learn — based on a defined knowledge interest.
+  Building a minimal AI system that decides *what* Image to save — based on a defined goal.
   Inspired by curiosity, curriculum learning, and selective memory.

 - 🛠️ **Skills & Topics:**